• Home

 • Your checking account has less than you’d like so you’re in danger of depleting your resources.

-Beneath all this is an “instinct” to make things “better” so that we’re more likely to survive.
-Taken too far, we lose the original point for having a kitchen, a partner or a bank account.
+Beneath all this is an “instinct” to make things “safer” so that we’re more likely to survive.
+Taken too far, we lose the original point for ever having a kitchen, a partner or a bank account.
+They don’t have to be perfect to be in our best interest.

 The Compulsive Negativity Bias

 There is no single gene that causes this attention to what’s wrong.
-It more like a module in the brain, a network of neurons caused by an assortment of genes, which predisposes us to focus on “dangers.”
+It more like a module in the brain, a network of neurons caused by an assortment of genes, which predisposes us to focus on what seem like imminent “dangers.”

-To simplify greatly, this module causes the negativity bias.
+To simplify greatly, this module causes the negativity bias, which is “the propensity to attend to, learn from, and use negative information far more than positive information.”
 We’ve developed so that avoiding bad situations motivates us more than taking advantage of good ones.

-You won’t survive a fire if you don’t avoid it, but you will survive if you don’t notice the blueberry in the bush.
-Notice how you feel in reaction to each of these photos:depression
+You won’t survive a fire if you don’t run away from it, but you will survive if you don’t notice that single blueberry in the bush.
+Notice how you feel in reaction to each of these photos:

 Does one grab your attention more than the other?